paschalogu/Terraform/README.md

 ### Step 6: Deletion of Resources

-To delete and clean up everything, run the destroy command below and type `yes` when prompted:
+To destroy, delete and clean up everything, run the destroy command below and type `yes` when prompted:

 ```bash
 terraform destroy